Ababyturtle99/CSE15L-LabReport-Week2/Optimization.md

 # SSH Keys

 Creating and using an SSH key properly can help you run commands faster by not requiring you to put in your password every time you wish to log in on the computer which you created the key on.
+To start, you'll want to enter *ssh-keygen*

+What this does is create a pair of keys, a public and a private.
+It will ask you where you would like to save the key.
+Enter in the directory where you wish to save it.
+You will be prompted to enter your password, and doing so will bring up a result simiilar to this:

 ![SSHkeygen](https://i.ibb.co/6JW7wgv/SSH-Keygen.png)

+Once you're past this, you'll want to use the scp command to copy the public key over onto the remote host.
+Doing this will then allow you to log in on that computer without needing to log in every time.

 # Optimize Running Commands